 The natural ventilation system is capable of delivering direct outdoor air to the main exhibit halls and is used when weather conditions are suitable.
 Operable intake louvers are located along all four walls of the building between the second and third floor level.
 When the system is in operation, outdoor air is directly ducted to the primary exhibit halls and released through identical interior louvers.
 Exhaust louvers are located along the higher end of the building's curved roof.
-Air is passively exhausted through these louvers using natural "chimney effect"
+Air is passively exhausted through these louvers using natural "chimney effect" dynamics.

 Building technicians operate the natural ventilation system through the same computer-based building automation system (BAS) as the mechanical air handling units.
-Through the BAS, the pneumatic valves that open and close each damper can be controlled remotely from a single interface.
+Through the BAS, the pneumatic valves that open and close each damper can be controlled from a single interface.
 When the natural ventilation system is in operation, the BAS automatically records and monitors airflow and building pressure.
-The system is usable when the outside air temperature is between 45°F and 64°F.

-The natural ventilation system was utilized for 36 event days in 2012 (representing 24% of the Exhibit Hall event days), eliminating the need for artificial cooling of the space on those days.
+The system is usable when the outside air temperature is between 45°F and 64°F. The natural ventilation system was utilized for 14 events days in 2013 (representing 6.7% of exhibit hall event days), eliminating the need for artificial cooling of the space on those days.
 This number does not include the natural ventilation use on move-in and move-out days for the exhibit halls.
-Natural ventilation is always in use during move-in and move-out periods, which accounted for more than 140 days in 2012.
+Natural ventilation is always in use during move-in and move-out periods, which accounted for approximately 109 days in 2013.